Luxury car: Features

-Luxury cars have traditionally emphasized higher levels of comfort and safety.
+Luxury cars have traditionally emphasized higher levels of comfort, performance, and safety.
 Manufacturers often introduce new safety technologies and comfort amenities on luxury models before they are available on more affordable models.
-Some brands, like Audi and BMW have expanded their marketing by "introducing lesser priced and strip-down economy versions of their products."
+Some brands, like Audi and BMW have expanded their marketing downscale out of the traditional luxury realm by "introducing lesser priced and strip-down economy versions of their products."

 Luxury vehicles can be a status symbol for conspicuous consumption.
-However, since many European luxury car buyers shy away from conspicuous consumption, brands offer buyers the option of removing exterior badges that identify the model name or engine size.
+However, to lessen the theft of the most exotic models in a line, and cater to European luxury car buyers who shy away from being identified with conspicuous consumption, brands offer buyers the option of removing exterior badges that identify the model name or engine size.

-The suspension system of most luxury cars is tuned to prioritize ride quality over handling, however, some cars are marketed as "sports luxury" and have a greater emphasis on handling characteristics.
+The suspension system of most luxury cars is tuned to prioritize ride quality over handling; however, some are marketed as "sports luxury" and have a greater emphasis on handling characteristics, while others seek to optimize both.